Back to articles

-Pour Plate Method: Procedure, Uses, (Dis) Advantages
+Pour Plate Method: Principle, Procedure, Uses, Advantages, and Disadvantages

 Pour plate method is usually the method of choice for counting the number of colony-forming bacteria present in a liquid specimen.
 Because the sample is mixed with the molten agar medium, a larger volume can be used than the spread plate.